prmcmanus/prmcmanus/README.md

 👀 I’m interested in ...
 Motorbikes, Linux and FOSS

 🌱 I’m currently learning ...
-LFS211 and working towards LFCE
+LFS211 and working towards ~~LFCE~~ undecided now.
+I was due to take the exam and they were pulled.

+I'm working as an IT Manager and deciding which LF Exam best suits.